-As always, Minco remains focused on operating ethically in an environmentally responsible manner and creating sustainable longterm value for all our stakeholders, consistent with the Government's Policy Statement on Mineral Exploration and Mining.
-Minco's sustainability strategy is supported by its environmental, social and governance (ESG) commitments which seek to enhance responsible exploration practices at all its projects.
-More details may be found in the Statement of Corporate Governance.
+Minco remains focused on operating ethically in an environmentally responsible manner and creating sustainable long-term value for all our stakeholders consistent with the Government's Policy Statement on Mineral Exploration and Mining.
+Minco's sustainability strategy is supported by its environmental, social and governance (ESG) commitments which seek to enhance responsible exploration and development practices at all its projects.

-In closing, I express my gratitude to all of our stakeholders and particularly to our shareholders for their ongoing support.
+In closing, I express my gratitude to all of our stakeholders for their ongoing support.
 This support is fundamental to our future success.
 Minco will remain focused on continuing to explore for minerals in Ireland and generating long-term value for shareholders.